ifoxfoot/fqacalc/README.md

-This package provides functions for calculating Floristic Quality Assessment (FQA) metrics using regional Floristic Quality Assessment Index (FQAI) databases that have been approved by the US Army Corps of Engineers.
+This package provides functions for calculating Floristic Quality Assessment (FQA) metrics using regional Floristic Quality Assessment databases that have been approved by the US Army Corps of Engineers.

 ## Installation